dcos/dcos-e2e/docs/cli/source/dcos-aws-cli.rst

 .. code-block:: console

-   $ dcos-aws create \
+   $ minidcos aws create \
         --variant oss \
         https://downloads.dcos.io/dcos/stable/dcos_generate_config.sh
-   $ dcos-aws wait
+   $ minidcos aws wait
-   $ dcos-aws run --sync-dir /path/to/dcos/checkout pytest -k test_tls.py
+   $ minidcos aws run --sync-dir /path/to/dcos/checkout pytest -k test_tls.py

 There are multiple options and shortcuts for using these commands.
 See :ref:`dcos-aws-cli:run` for more information on this command.